roob1y/Fittrack/BACKLOG.md

 - [ ] Rest timer — display at the top of the screen instead of sliding up as a bottom sheet
 - [ ] Exercise card — tapping the card opens a dedicated exercise detail view showing equipment tags, description and any relevant info
 - [ ] Add fanfare sound alongside the confetti on the celebration screen
-- [ ] Calendar — move into the Progress view, remove slide-up animation, make it fill the full screen within that view
+- [ ] Calendar — move into the Progress view, remove slide-up animation, make it fill the full screen within that view.
+Actually might have a button dedicated to the calendar somewhere else.
+The calendar isnt neccesary for the user to see perhaps?
 - [ ] Timer — move out of the header into a more appropriate position within the workout view
 - [ ] Bench press — if no barbell is present in the user's equipment suggest dumbbell bench press as an automatic substitution